 ‘Pre Dawn Plockton’ changes things up a little, still acoustic and still slow but at least to me it’s different, not as soothing, but just as hopeful.
 This is far more directly engaging, whereas before with the previous track I just wanted to experience the song, this one feels far more like a doing kind of track, like it should accompany something.
 I’m not sure if that was the intention but it certainly has more of a drive to it.

 ‘Fo Do Chasan’ Again a deliberate change, this one is far, far more active, just the slightest change in chords and it gives this song an energy, its still so sweet and melodic and with sweet Gaelic lyrics that add an air of mystery to the song, as someone who doesn’t speak the language.
 It still sounds so lovely though and you again just kind of get swept along by the track.

 ‘Panther’ seems to be in between, not as slow as the first track and not as upbeat as the previous track, but welcome because it acts to balance them out and show that regardless of how they play Greenfinch are true masters of this melodic and acoustic music they play.
 ‘Panther’ is probably my favourite on the track, I can’t quite decide why, I like the narrative of the track, but I think its just that it ties the rest of the songs up really well,

-So that’s what I thought of The tracks being featured in the upcoming EP release by Greenfinch, if you are interested in following the band on social media you can check them out on Facebook, Twitter and their awesome website.
+So that’s what I thought of The tracks being featured in the upcoming EP release by Greenfinch, if you are interested in following the band on social media you can check them out on Facebook and Twitter.